-Warren Trezevant is the User Experience Architect for Animation Tools at Autodesk, the makers of world-renowned animation packages like Maya, Softimage, 3ds Max and Motion Builder.
-Designer animation software makes good use of Warren's skills acquired as a Character Animator while at Pixar Animation Studios.
+Warren Trezevant is the Product Manager for Animation Tools at Autodesk, the makers of world-renowned animation packages like Maya, Softimage, 3ds Max and Motion Builder.
+Improving animation tools makes good use of Warren's skills acquired as a Character Animator while at Pixar Animation Studios.
 Hired in 1995, Warren helped animate nine of Pixar´s feature films including A Bug´s Life, Toy Story 2, Monsters, Inc., Finding Nemo, The Incredibles, Cars, Ratatouille, Cars 2 and Brave.

 In addition to successfully bringing characters to life on the big screen, Warren expanded his role at Pixar by creating the Toy Story Zoetrope, an updated version of an 18th century "illusion of movement" device that pre-dates cinema.
 The Toy Story Zoetrope premiered as part of the Pixar: 20 years of Animation exhibit, which opened at the New York Museum of Modern Art in 2005.
 Since then, the Pixar exhibit has been touring world-class museums around the globe, including the Australian Centre for the Moving Image in Melbourne, London's Science Museum, Tokyo's Mori Arts Gallery, and the Oakland Museum of California.
 Two additional Zoetropes were permanently installed at two Disney themeparks: Disney's California Adventure and Hong Kong Disneyland.

 Continuing the exploration of animating dimensional figures, Warren created animation for the animatronic versions of Pixar's WALL-e and Luxo Jr. characters.